Trusting the Process: How Inner Guidance Emerges When You Stay Open

 If sitting in silence is new to you, start small.
 Take five minutes or ten minutes out of your day.
 Set a timer so that you can be fully present to the moment and not watching the clock.
 You may want to consider using your breath as a focal point for your time in silence.
 When the timer goes off, bring your quiet time to a close in a spirit of gratitude for the gift of silence.
 Capture your experience of going within in a journal or notebook.

-In the beginning, the benefits of spending time in silence may not be obvious, however, as you continue with this practice, I believe you will feel a deeper sense of peace, calm, and balance.
+In the beginning, the benefits of spending time in silence may not be obvious, however, as you continue with this practice, I believe you will feel a deeper sense of peace, calm, balance, and openness to inner guidance.
 Give yourself the gift of silence.

 All the best,